Rustafarian-Unitn/rustafarian-drone/README.md

-# Rustafarian-Drone
+# Drone
-Repository containing the drone for the Advanced Programming course (2024/2025) in Universitá di Trento.
+Repository containing the drone for the Advanced Programming course in Universitá di Trento for the year 2024/2025.